ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 One or more people should do [manual system tests, using this page](Manual-system-tests).

 ### Post Testing
-1. Create a release tag in the EPICS, ibex_gui and genie_python repositories.
+1. Create a release tag in the EPICS, ibex_gui, genie_python and JSON_bourne repositories.
 For each repo
     1. Go to `[REPO_URL]/releases`, e.g. `https://github.com/ISISComputingGroup/ibex_gui/releases`
     1. Click `Draft a new release`
     1. Enter the tag version in the format `vX.x.p` and target the release branch